I spent 3 weeks of quarantine trying to learn something new. Here’s what happened

 She silently nods and walks out of the room, barely suppressing a giggle.

 I hang in there for two more lessons before giving up.
 But the beauty of these distance-learning platforms is that giving up is no big deal.
-It’s so low-stakes and there are so many alternatives, I can fast-forward past any lessons that I don’t feel like participating in, or quit midway through if need be.
+It’s so low-stakes and there are so many alternatives, I can fast-forward past any lessons I don’t feel like participating in, or simply quit midway through if the spirit moves me.

 I guess distance learning is kind of like Netflix after all.